zunyiliu/C-plus-plus/C++ concurrency in action/future.md

 ### std::future
 future is used to access the result of an asynchronous operation.
-The main difference from thread is future can get return value.
+The main difference from thread is future can get return value, also future can capture and handle exception whereas thread can only handle exception within the thread itself.
 #### future typees
 1. std::launch::async, guarantees that the task will be executed on a new thread asynchronously.
 2. std::launch::deferred, the task is not started immediately.
 Instead, it is executed lazily, only when its result is explicitly requested (e.g., via future.get() or future.wait()).